 In the past year Dr. Seiple has spoken to various audiences on religion and realpolitik in Doha, Peshawar, Bannu, Moscow, Vladikavkaz, Hanoi, Urumchi, Oslo, and Beijing.
 It was also his privilege to address the Joint Force Land Component Commander Course (for admirals and generals deploying to Iraq and Afghanistan) at the U.S. Army War College on "Grand Strategy, Counterinsurgency, & NGOs" in October 2006.
 He and his wife, Alissa, and son, Liam, reside in Fauquier County, Virginia.

-Presentations at Calvin College:Stewarding American Power: Recommendations for the Next President
+Presentations at Calvin University:Stewarding American Power: Recommendations for the Next President